All Episodes

 Well, to begin with, a little bit more about this healthcare committee is probably helpful.

-And I just want to jump in, this is incredibly important to know.
+And I just want to jump in.

-Um and so it's even a tool of control for the leadership.
+And so it's even a tool of control for the leadership.

 It's always had a transplant official.

-So this is all like pre-Falongong stuff.
+So this is all like pre-Falun Gong stuff.

-And um there wasn't at that period, like China wasn't wealthy like it was in the 2000s, and there was a limited pool of donors.
+And there wasn't, at that period, like China wasn't wealthy like it was in the 2000s.

 And hospitals are no exception.

-And like that's my reading of it.
+And that's my reading of it.

-So I'm not sure, like we can't know if there was an order, hey, you know, kill these people.
+So I'm not sure, we can't know if there was an order, hey, you know, kill these people.

-You just need it's just markets.
+You just need, it's just markets.

-Like it's just they created a market in the organs of their political enemies.
+Like, it's just they created a market in the organs of their political enemies.

-You know, they were filling a demand because the demand for organs is very big, and if you just have these people detained, you can make them effectively slave laborers, or you could monetize them by converting their bodies into organs.
+And if you just have these people detained, you can make them effectively slave laborers, or you could monetize them by converting their bodies into organs.

-Like we might be shocked, we might say, well, that's really bad or whatever.
+We might say, well, that's really bad or whatever.

-But I I just mean within the constraints of that system, with the incentives of that system, it just seems so obvious.
+But I just mean within the constraints of that system, with the incentives of that system, it just seems so obvious.

-You need a definition of morality and blah blah blah.
+You need a definition of morality and blah, blah, blah.

 But sure.